 George Salmond joined George Watson’s College as a class teacher in 1995, gaining promotion to a series of leadership roles and being appointed Head of the Junior School in 2016.
 He and the Junior School Leadership Team focus on the wellbeing of Junior School pupils, the effectiveness of their learning and of the teaching, care services and enrichment activities that give them such a positive start to their educational journey.
 George is a former Scotland cricket captain who participated in the 1998 Commonwealth Games and the 1999 World Cup.
 He also had nine seasons as a football referee in the Scottish professional leagues and can still sometimes be heard as a cricket pundit on Scottish media outlets.

 Director of Admissions, Marketing and Development

 Karen Goodman’s key areas of responsibility are fundraising and engaging with former pupils and the wider Watsonian community as well as managing and supporting the Admissions, Marketing and Partnership teams.
-Karen had over 30 years experience in alumni, development, marketing and international recruitment in the Scottish higher education sector before coming to Watson’s in 2018.
+Karen has over 40 years experience in alumni, development, marketing and international recruitment in the Scottish higher education sector before coming to Watson’s in 2018.

 The Junior School Leadership Team

 Learning and Teaching